 JAPAN IN WINTER BIRDING TOUR: DETAILED ITINERARY

-Japan in Winter: Day 1 Our tour begins this morning at Haneda airport, Tokyo.
+Japan in Winter: Day 1 Our tour begins this morning at our hotel near Haneda Airport, Tokyo.
 We will then transfer to Karuizawa, situated in the mountains of central Honshu to the northwest of the capital.
 At our lovely hotel, where we stay for three nights, excellent food and warm hospitality await us.
 This afternoon we will have our first opportunity to explore this fascinating area.

-There are international flights into Haneda arriving early this morning, in time for the tour start, or we can book you into an hotel near the airport if you are arriving the previous day.
+There are international flights into Haneda arriving early this morning in time for the tour start or we can book you into a hotel near the airport if you are arriving the previous day.

 Other species we are likely to encounter here include Oriental Turtle Dove, Great Spotted Woodpecker, Brown Dipper, Winter Wren, Long-tailed Tit, Willow Tit, Coal Tit, Japanese Tit, Eurasian Nuthatch, Eurasian Jay, Asian Azure-winged Magpie, Large-billed Crow, Carrion Crow (the local form is sometimes split as Oriental Crow), Eurasian Tree Sparrow, Brambling, Grey-capped Greenfinch, Hawfinch and Meadow Bunting, while Eurasian Bullfinch is occasionally encountered (and the form here is sometimes split as Grey-bellied Bullfinch).